Singapore's exports jump 16.1% in June, reversing May's decline

 The jump is a reversal of May's revised 4.6 per cent decline, and higher than the 6.2 per cent increase forecast by economists in a Reuters poll.

-It comes off a low base in June last year, when NODX declined by 17 per cent.

-On a month-on-month seasonally adjusted basis, NODX rose by 0.5 per cent in June after a revised 4.6 per cent fall in May.
+On a month-on-month seasonally adjusted basis, NODX rose by 0.5 per cent in June after a revised 4.6 per cent fall in May, Enterprise Singapore said in a media release on Friday (Jul 17).

+While June's figure was also boosted by a low base last year when NODX contracted 17 per cent, it "heralds well for the restarting of the economic engine after the 'circuit breaker' period", said Ms Selena Ling, head of treasury research and strategy at OCBC Bank.

+"The June NODX data suggests that the worst may be over," she said.

 READ: Singapore’s economic situation remains dire, with recovery likely to be ‘slow and uneven’: MAS